I’m writing a book called 52 Week Season featuring a hunting or fishing experience for each week of the year.

 Week 6.
 Shad

-But Wakefield is still a place the shad start their spring run.
-“In Virginia, they’ll show up in the James first, and then in sequence in the York, Rappahannock, and Potomac,” says Brittle.
+By mid-April, the dogwoods are blooming, which means the shad are running.
+“In Virginia, they’ll show up in the James first, and then in sequence in the York, Rappahannock, and Potomac,” says DGIF biologist Eric Brittle.
 On the Blackwater River in Southside Virginia, “the peak date is historically right around the time of Shad Planking — the third Wednesday in April.”

 Week 7.
 Brook Trout